boostless/electron-shadcn-vue-boilerplate/README.md

 # shadcn-app

-An Electron application with Vue and TypeScript
+An Electron application with Vue, Shadcn and TypeScript

 ## Recommended IDE Setup